What’s the story behind our Color Series?

 Announcing Our New “Color Series” of Home Workouts

-I was more than 6 months into bouncing blue breathing concepts around in my head and grappling with green hair inspiration (my husband isn’t too sure about that one, but I think I can pull it off when it’s time) before anyone even mentioned the chakras … which left me feeling a bit dumb for not connecting those dots sooner … but while this project includes some Yoga in a few of the workouts (not all), and the chakras did provide some further inspiration for perspiration, this color series of home workouts couldn’t be confined by Roy G. Biv or “yellow for the solar plexus.”
+I was more than 6 months into bouncing blue breathing concepts around in my head and grappling with green hair inspiration (my husband wasn’t too sure about that one, but I pulled it off when the time came) before anyone even mentioned the chakras … which left me feeling a bit dumb for not connecting those dots sooner … but while this project includes some Yoga in a few of the workouts (not all), and the chakras did provide some further inspiration for perspiration, this color series of home workouts couldn’t be confined by Roy G. Biv or “yellow for the solar plexus.”

 How can color play into home workouts?

-Beyond just dyeing my hair and wearing matching leggings, honestly, I wasn’t sure at first.
+I came up with a hundred ways to make color applicable to fitness, and matching mood to movement was one of them.
+However, beyond just dyeing my hair and wearing matching leggings, honestly, I wasn’t sure how to make this happen at first.
 It was just a “hairbrained” idea — literally based on a never-before-felt desire to do something dramatic with my hair — but I knew that further inspiration would come, and it did!
 Just like you don’t notice yellow cars until you or someone you know has one, I didn’t associate colors with motion until I started looking.
 I also began asking people …

 What does RED mean to you?

-As I shared all the early prepping for this project with our fans on Instagram, I simply asked them what various colors mean to them.
+As I shared all the early prepping for this project with our fans on Instagram, I simply asked them what various colors meant to them, and I’m still asking!
 I’d love for you to comment below about what the colors above mean to you.
 Then I paid attention to any meanings people shared that sparked my notions of motion, fitness, exercise, movement, working out … and my list of color connections began to grow!

 I learned that blue is for quiet calm or bold truth. green represents the heart chakra.
 Purple can be for victory and sorrow.
 Orange is associated with the sacrum, endurance, warmth, and hunter safety.